greeble-dev/bevy_mod_skinned_aabb/README.md

 ### What's the performance impact?

-The CPU cost of a mesh playing a single animation increases by roughly 4%.
-The cost of loading a mesh from a glTF increases by less than 1%.
+The per-frame CPU cost of a skinned mesh increases by roughly 4%.
+The cost of loading a skinned mesh from a glTF increases by less than 1%.

 ### How can I see the AABBs?